Use & Care

 Dealing with resistant strains

-Common household spills, such as vinegar, coffee, tea, lemon juice, dyes, ketchup, red wine or vegetable spills: Refer to the table in our use and care guidelines on specific stains.
+Common household spills, such as vinegar, coffee, tea, lemon juice, dyes, ketchup, red wine or vegetable spills: Refer to our use and care guidelines.

 Hard water can be a problem in many areas, and can build up over time.
 If you live in a hard water area, and are experiencing problems with stain removal, apply “Viakal” gel over the area, leave for 2-4 minutes, then remove with a damp microfiber cloth.
 Using a second clean microfiber cloth, rinse the area thoroughly with water.
 Use a damp microfiber cloth and a mild abrasive cleaning product.